abdollheid/Restaurant-Booking-App/README.md

 # Restaurant-Booking-App
-retaurant booking app built using spring boot and angularjs.
+retaurant booking app built in using spring boot and angularjs.

+-Backend
+backend is served using spring boot, hibernate. it serves the main functionaltiy through APIs controllers as well as view controller to handle UI.

+-Database
+Mysql is used as database solution, below is the design used.

+-Front-end
+front-end implemented using Angularjs

 ## Database Design